Glycerol dialkyl glycerol tetraether: GDGT-5 – GDGT-8

 GDGTs -5 through -8 are nearly exclusive to extreme high-temperature environments such as hot springs.
 The larger number of cyclopentane moieties facilitates a more densely packed membrane lipid structure, which better inhibits trans-membrane passage of protons and ions.
 Doing so increases the molecules' thermal stability, which is necessary to survive at extreme temperatures.

+Two proteins responsible for making these GDGTs were identified in Sulfolobus acidocaldarius, a thermoacidophile. grsA is responsible for producing the four cyclopentane rings at the C7 position (also seen in less ring-rich GDGTs), while grsB cyclizes at the unique C3 position.
+Homologs of the two genes are found throughout Nitrososphaerota.

+brGDGT

+The building blocks of brGDGT, specifically the long alkyl groups (iso-diabolic acid), are detected in acidobacteria subdivisions 1, 3, 4, and 6.
+Small amounts of brGDGT-I was detected in Acidobacteriaceae strain A2-4c by full mass spectrum and tentatively in Acidobacteriaceae strain 307 by single-ion monitoring MS; none has been detected in the 44 other strains tested as of 2018.
+More complex brGDGTs known from nature have not yet been detected in any cell culture.

 GDGT-based proxies

 TEX86

 Because the number of cyclopentane moieties in a GDGT compound is related to the temperature of the growth environment, with increasing numbers of cyclopentane rings resulting in increased thermal stability and allowing for survival at higher temperatures, GDGT distribution and abundance can be employed as paleoclimate proxies.
 TEX86 is one such paleothermometer which relates distribution and relative abundance of GDGT-1, GDGT-2, GDGT-3, and crenarchaeol isomer to past sea surface temperature (SST) (see TEX86).
-GDGT-0 and GDGT-4 (crenarchaeol) are excluded from consideration for this proxy due to their very high abundances relative to isoGDGTs 1–3.
+GDGT-0, GDGT-4, and crenarchaeol are excluded from consideration for this proxy due to their very high abundances relative to isoGDGTs 1–3.
 The relationship between isoGDGT distribution and temperature is not linear, and some studies have demonstrated its distinctive bias towards unrealistically cold temperatures in the lower latitudes.
 Current research suggests TEX86 works best in the temperature range 15-34 degrees Celsius.
 Seasonal variability in archaeal productivity and depth in the water column at which the archaea grow should be considered prior to employing this proxy.